johnregan3/simple-custom-css/README.md

 Simple Custom CSS Plugin
 =================

 An easy-to-use WordPress Plugin to add custom CSS styles that override Plugin and Theme default styles.
+This plugin is designed to meet the needs of administrators who would like to add custom CSS to their WordPress website.

 **Features**

+- No configuration needed
 - Simple but effective interface built on WordPress UI
 - Virtually no impact on site performance
 - No javascript files or complicated PHP requests
 - Generates no CSS files
-- Extremely small filesize (~3KB)
+- Extremely lightweight (~4KB)
+- Thourough Documentation

 ### Installation